saloni-nd/scientific-discovery/vaccination_timeline/README.md

 This dataset shows when each vaccine was introduced for humans, for the first time.

+You can see an interactive version of the timeline [online](https://saloni-nd.shinyapps.io/vaccination_timeline/).

 ### Details

 - For each vaccine, I've tried to track down the year it was first made available, with a citation.